 Fill out a Change of Major form in your college advising office.

 - The Business School, 1475 Lawrence St, 4th floor

 - College of Arts & Media, Arts 177

 - College of Engineering & Applied Science, NC 3024

 - College of Liberal Arts & Sciences, NC 1030

-If you would like to declare a major in another college within UC Denver, you will need to fill out an Intra-University Transfer (IUT) form.
+If you would like to declare a major in another college within CU Denver, you will need to fill out an Intra-University Transfer (IUT) form.
 See the next question for details.

 You are required to fill out an Intra-University Transfer (IUT) form and turn it in to the college for which you are applying.
 Each college has its own IUT requirements, so please speak to your advisor to make sure that you have fulfilled the requirements before you apply.

 In order to receive transfer credit for classes taken at another university, you must have an official copy of your transcript sent to Admissions.
 CU Denver will only accept classes from accredited universities and will evaluate your transcript to determine your transfer credit.
 For more questions, please contact Admissions.

 Campus Box 167, PO Box 173364